rl-institut/offgridders/docs/Oesmot_Home.rst

 *  Connection to a central electricity grid (optional: intermittent blackouts)
 *  Contraints: supply shortage, renewable share, stability constraint

-A detailed description of all components defining an electricity system in Offgridders is provided in github wiki: Definition of an electricity supply system.
+A detailed description of all components defining an electricity system in Offgridders is provided in **Definition of an electricity supply system**.
 Based on these components, exemplary electricity systems that can be simulated are:

 * Fossil-fuelled micro grid
 * Hybridized micro grid, utilizing PV, wind and/or storage